moudrkat/Minimize_me/README.txt

 streamlit_project/
-├── app.py                                  # Main Streamlit app entry point
-├── requirements.txt                        # Dependencies
+├── app.py                                    # Main entry point for the Streamlit app ├── requirements.txt                          # Python dependencies for the app
-├── .gitignore                              # Excludes unnecessary files
-├── README.md                               # Documentation
+├── .gitignore                                # Specifies files to exclude from version control ├── README.md                                 # Project documentation
 │
-├── config/                                 # Configuration files
+├── config/                                   # Configuration files for the app │   ├── __init__.py                           # Initialization of the configuration module
-│   ├── _init_.py
-│   └── settings.py                         # Functions, their minima and ranges for plotting, description of optimizers for cheatsheet, optimizers default parameters
+│   ├── settings.py                           # Contains function definitions, minima, ranges, and optimizer settings (default parameters, cheatsheet data)
-│   └── active_optimizers.json              # Optimizers used in deployed app (the ones with True value) │   └── Exploding_gradient.jpg              # "easter egg" of app
+│   ├── active_optimizers.json                # Stores the active optimizers used in the deployed app (with True/False values)
+│   └── Exploding_gradient.jpg                # "Easter egg" image for the app
 │
-├── src/                                    # Core logic and computation modules │   ├── _init_.py
+├── src/                                      # Core logic and computation modules │   ├── __init__.py                           # Initialization of the source module
-│   ├── functions.py                        # Function for custom functions and gradient (for next app version) evaluation.
-Now the selected function is just sympified here
+│   ├── functions.py                          # Handles function selection, custom function support (for future versions), and gradient evaluation
-│   ├── load_and_configure_optimizers.py    # Functions for configuring optimizers with custom selected hyperparameters
+│   ├── load_and_configure_optimizers.py      # Configures optimizers with selected hyperparameters
-│   ├── run_optimizers.py                   # Functions for run of Tensorflow optimizers
+│   ├── run_optimizers.py                     # Runs TensorFlow optimizers with selected settings
-│   └── plotting.py                         # Function for 3D plotting
+│   └── plotting.py                           # 3D plotting functions for visualizing optimization paths
 │
-|── page_layout/                            # The logic of web page: all streamlit frontend
-├   ├── _init_.py
-├   ├── column_functions                    # Part of page with function creation and plot
+├── page_layout/                              # Streamlit frontend logic for page layout and display │   ├── __init__.py                           # Initialization of the page layout module
+│   ├── column_functions.py                   # Function selection and plotting display components
-├   ├── column_optimizers                   # Part with optimizers run and hyperparameter tuning
+│   ├── column_optimizers.py                  # Optimizer control, execution, and hyperparameter tuning components
-├   ├── expander_cheatsheet                 # Bottom expander with cheatsheet
+│   ├── expander_cheatsheet.py                # Bottom section containing the optimizer update rules cheatsheet
 │
-├── unused_scripts/                         # Misc untested scripts for the next version of app
+├── unused_scripts/                           # Miscellaneous or experimental scripts for future app versions

 Welcome to the "Minimize me." app!
 This interactive tool allows you to observe and explore how TensorFlow optimizers search for the minimum of a mathematical function, such as the Rosenbrock function.